 Our Studio Donors follow the development of artists and their work over the course of their residency and beyond.
-In the seven years since its inception, the Studio program has engaged 37 artists and has led to 18 professional productions and former Studio Artists have worked at every major theatre in Australia, demonstrating the important contribution of our Studio donors.
+Since its inception in 2011, the Studio program has engaged 41 artists and has led to 19 professional productions and former Studio Artists have worked at every major theatre in Australia, demonstrating the important contribution of our Studio donors.

 Visit the Griffin Studio page for more information and to see our current artists.